 Undoubtedly, hopping on a train is the most adventurous way to explore vast Russia and enjoy your eventful trip to the fullest.
 Being one of the largest rail networks on the planet, railways in Russia provide connections between numerous cities and towns.
 In fact, the Russian train system is so broad that its 9288-kilometer (57714-mile) Trans-Siberian Railway from Moscow to Vladivostok is a record holder of the longest railway on the planet!
 Russian trains boast modern amenities, top-notch service, and various kinds of on-board entertainment.
 Another advantage of choosing a train for your journey is that the Russian railways schedule features plenty of daily departures to match any travel plans.
-For your convenience, below, we prepared the Russian railways map and some helpful information about Russian train routes.
+For your convenience, below, we prepared the Russian railways map and some helpful information about Russian train tickets & routes.

 Overall length of rail tracks in Russia: 85 281 km